justanotherdevel/LinkedListAssignment/README.md

 	Errors during initial testing:
 	*Overloading of "<<" and ">>" not working: FIXED- iostream not included in student.h *Printing random hexadecimal value instead of the node details: FIXED- iterator not dereferenced.
-	*ListIntersection is not working.
-	*ListUnion is not working properly.
-	*InsertNode is not working properly.
+	*ListIntersection is not working: FIXED - Forgot to dereference in equality check *ListUnion is not working properly: FIXED - Forgot to dereference in equality check *InsertNode is not working properly: FIXED - Iteration overlooked.
+	*SearchNode not working: FIXED - Iteration step overlooked.
+	*DeleteLastNode not working: FIXED - Iteration step overlooked.
+	*ReverseList is not working: FIXED - Last node of the reversed list didn't point to NULL.

 ##Odd behaviours
 	Weird behavious due to unexpected input: